gregates/gregates.github.io/content/how-do-whales-hydrate.md

 are, in fact, speculative (but plausible!) hypotheses.
 Many of the latter are still intellectually honest enough to back down when pressed or challenged sufficiently aggressively, but prefer to start from a position of **confident bluster**, in order to keep up appearances.
-I always preferred the type who's more upfront about the limits of her knowledge.
+I always preferred the type who's more upfront about the limits of their knowledge.

 It should perhaps therefore be no surprise that I find the confident bluster of LLMs off-putting.
-A google search is more like talking to someone who uncritically passes along everything they ever heard about a topic, forcing you to judge for yourself what's trustworthy and what isn't.
+A google search is more like talking to someone who uncritically passes along everything they ever heard about a topic.
+"That's what I heard from so-and-so, anyway," they add, distancing themselves from endorsing the claim themselves.
+This forces you to judge for yourself what's trustworthy and what isn't.
 A chat with an LLM is much more like talking to someone who is highly invested in seeming smart and knowledgable, such that you have to constantly be on guard not to let yourself be influenced by that performance of confidence, and work to poke holes in the stories they tell you.
 It's exhausting and